0001

 The diverse efforts of Luftfahrt ohne Grenzen/Wings of Help (LOG/WoH) in the Middle East, especially in the Arab world, are now being supported by an expert with extensive contacts in the region itself: LOG/WoH has recruited the former mayor of Erbil/Kurdistan, Nehad Qoja, as a volunteer representative specifically for this part of the world, which significantly simplifies collaboration and project coordination.
 LOG/WoH has been active in northern Iraq with aid efforts for more than ten years, particularly supporting the Kurdish population in the now autonomous region, some of whom are housed in large tent cities.
 LOG/WoH works in northern Iraq with the Barzani Charity Foundation (BCF), which currently supports 29 camps with more than 300,000 refugees.

-Nehad Qoja, a personal member of LOG/WoH for over ten years, was mayor of the city of Erbil, which has a population of one million, from 2004 to 2017.
+Nehad Qoja, a personal supporter of LOG/WoH for over ten years, was mayor of the city of Erbil, which has a population of one million, from 2004 to 2017.
 He now lives in Erbil and Bonn.
 He is the founder of the German School in Erbil and was awarded the Federal Cross of Merit in 2017 for his commitment.
 He speaks five languages and is a co-founder of the ETTC in Erbil, the European Technical Training Center.
 He currently oversees LOG/WoH’s computer schools in the Barsima, Dohuk, and Hassan Sham camps, together with the prestigious BCF Foundation.
 After his time as mayor, Qoja worked as curator of the historic Citadel of Erbil – a World Heritage fortress whose settlement dates back to 5,000 BC.
 It is considered one of the oldest fortresses in the Middle East and is under UNESCO protection.

 Current News